Around Ayckbourn: News

-Alan Ayckbourn’s 92nd play – to premiere in 2026 – has been announced.
-The Trial of Romeo Oscar will run at the Stephen Joseph Theatre, Scarborough, from 4 September to 3 October 2026.
-Further details can be found on the Ayckbourn blog here.
+Alan Ayckbourn’s 92nd play, The Trial of Romeo Oscar, will run at the Stephen Joseph Theatre, Scarborough, from 4 September to 3 October 2026.
+It will be directed by Alan Ayckbourn and stars Elizabeth Boag, Frances Marshall, Russell Richardson, Richard Stacey, Leigh Symonds, Hayden Wood and Olivia Woolhouse.
+Further details and bookings can be found here.

 ◦ Sir Alan Receives the ABTT Stephen Joseph Lifetime Achievement Award (02/10/25)